University of Bolton, Deane Road, Bolton. BL3 5AB

 Click here for more information about the scholarships and bursaries available to University of Bolton students.

 For details of how to apply for this course, please choose your status from the options below:

-Our aim is to support your progress towards successfully meeting the DfE Teachers' Standards so that you can be recommended for the award of QTS when you complete the course.
-Rather than offering formal ‘lectures’, we prefer to engage our students in small groups.
-This allows our teacher trainers to model and share good practice effectively, as well as offer you personalised and meaningful support.
+We aim to support your progress towards successfully meeting the DfE Teachers' Standards so that you can be recommended for the award of QTS when you complete the course.
+Rather than offering formal 'lectures', we prefer to engage our students in small groups.
+This allows our teacher trainers to model and share good practice effectively and offer you personalised and meaningful support.

 Our assessment strategy supports your professional development and reflective practice.
 The modules are assessed in various ways, including portfolios of evidence of lesson planning and teaching resources, written essays, project, action plans, reflective writing, collaborative work, and presentations.

 School-based experiences will be arranged for you and form a core component of the programme.
 Your learning and progress throughout the PGCE will support your learning and progress towards your recommendation for Qualified Teacher Status.
 During school placements, your teaching practice will be measured and assessed against the Department for Education Teachers' Standards and documented through session planning, observation reports and reflective journals.
 You will receive informal feedback on your performance to help you assess your progress and improve your practice, as well as formal assessment that will contribute to your overall grade for the course.
 You will evidence your progress on our online learning platform.
 This will form your portfolio of evidence for us to recommend you for Qualified Teacher Status if you successfully meet the Teachers' Standards at the end of your course.